-CBC/Radio-Canada will protect from reprisal any employee who, in good faith, raises a concern in accordance with this Code of Conduct or other related policies such as HUM-1 Conflicts of Interest, Workplace Harassment and Violence, HUM-9 Political Activity, LGL-3 Disclosure of Wrongdoings and Fraud and Theft.
+CBC/Radio-Canada will protect from reprisal any employee who, in good faith, raises a concern in accordance with this Code of Conduct, or other related policies such as Conflicts of Interest, Anti-Discrimination and Harassment, Political Activity, Disclosure of Wrongdoings, and Fraud and Theft.

-For example, employees will not be demoted, terminated or disciplined for making a complaint or a disclosure in good faith to their manager, Human Resources, the designated recipient in cases of harassment or violence in the workplace, the anti-racism reporting platform or the Values and Ethics

-Office, or for participating in the related investigation process.
+For example, employees will not be demoted, terminated or disciplined for making a complaint in good faith to their manager, Human Resources or the Values and Ethics Commissioner, or for participating in the related investigation process.
 Threatening or taking actions against an employee for these reasons is strictly prohibited and will be disciplined.
 However, frivolous or malicious complaints filed for the sole purpose of bringing harm or disrepute to an individual will not be tolerated.
 The exercise of management duties, such as assignment and performance management, shall not be deemed a reprisal when exercised in a reasonable fashion.

 If you believe you have suffered such reprisals, you should make a complaint pursuant to your collective agreement, if applicable.
-Otherwise, you can address your complaint directly to HR via <a href="https://https
+Otherwise, you can address your complaint directly to the Values and Ethics Commissioner.

-Note, however, that in cases of disclosures made under LGL-3 Disclosure of Wrongdoings legislation requires that you file complaints for reprisals with the Public Sector Integrity Commissioner (PSIC).
-Please see that policy for more information on how to proceed.
+Note however that in cases of disclosures made under the Policy on the Disclosure of Wrongdoings, legislation requires that you file complaints for reprisals with the Public Sector Integrity Commissioner (PSIC).
+Please see that policy or contact the Values and Ethics Commissioner, who will give you more information on how to proceed.